allergyguide/allergyguide/content/tools/resources/oit_calculator_terms.md

 ---

-Use of this tool is further subject to the **Indemnification, Governing Law, and Severability clauses** outlined in the main website's [Terms of Use](/termsofuse).
+Use of this tool is further subject to the **Third-Party Links, Indemnification, Governing Law, and Severability clauses** outlined in the main website's [Terms of Use](/termsofuse).